drupalprojects/api/README.txt

 contributed Apache Solr search module, you can perform full-text searches on API documentation, just like your regular site content.

 Configuring Core Search

-This is pretty simple - just enable the Core Search module and the included "API Search Integration" module.
+1. Enable the Core Search module and the included "API Search Integration" module.

+2. Visit the API search configuration page, and choose which Core Compatibilities to index (on admin/config/development/api/search).

-If you already had core Search and the API module installed and running on a site, and then enabled the "API Search Integration" module later, you will either need to run a reparse of the API documentation, or a reindex of Search, in order to get the full text of the API documentation into the search index.
+3. If you already had core Search and the API module installed and running on a site, and then enabled the "API Search Integration" module later, you will either need to run a reparse of the API documentation, or a reindex of Search, in order to get the full text of the API documentation into the search index.